williamDalston/schrodingers-cat-website/content/articles/qc-series-000.md

 **Transform neuroscience.** If your brain uses quantum computation, we'd need entirely new models of how minds work.

 **Enable conscious AI.** Can we build conscious machines?
 Do they need quantum computers?
-These aren't abstract questions—companies are working on this right now.
+These aren't abstract questions companies are working on this right now.

 **Solve the hard problem.** We might finally understand why subjective experience exists.
 Why there's a "what it's like" to be you.

-**Unify mind and matter.** We could discover that consciousness and physics are connected at the deepest level—that mind and matter aren't separate things.
+**Unify mind and matter.** We could discover that consciousness and physics are connected at the deepest level that mind and matter aren't separate things.

 These aren't small stakes.
 This could be one of the most important discoveries in human history.